Life is a Highway

 Friday, January 15, 2016

-NBC: The Tonight Show With Johnny Carson- Rodney Dangerfield in 1981: No Respect
+The Tonight Show With Johnny Carson: Rodney Dangerfield (1981)

 Every time I hear Rodney Dangerfield talk about his wife I think of the sitcom Married With Children and the marriage between Al and Peggy Bundy.
 They have two kids as well and that might be the only reason why they stayed married.
 To hear Al Bundy (played by Ed O'Neal) you would think you were listening to Hot Rod do his standup routine about his wife.
 But replace Mrs. Dangerfield with Peggy Bundy.
 They make so many cracks about their wives you would have to think they were drunk when they got married and had kids together.
 Otherwise why would a sane sober man marry and have kids with a women he doesn't like and isn't attracted to.
 Unless he's an idiot.